Where do you enter insurance in the tax return?

 6. Pet health insurance (exception: guide dog or similar)

-Knowing about these exclusions helps to avoid errors when completing your tax return.
+Knowing these exclusions helps avoid errors when completing your tax return.

-The question of where to list insurance in the tax return can be complex.
-Digital tax programs or ELSTER, the official portal of the tax authorities, often offer assistance and guide you step-by-step through the forms.
-Many programs transfer data from the previous year or offer a plausibility check, which can reduce the error rate by up to 20 percent.
-However, this does not replace personal understanding of the regulations.
-In more complex cases, multiple sources of income, or uncertainties regarding the deductibility of certain niche insurances, such as a cyber insurance with professional relevance, consulting a wage tax assistance association or tax advisor can be advisable.
-These experts are familiar with the current legal situation and can highlight individual savings potentials that may have been overlooked.
-An investment in professional help can often pay for itself in the first year through a higher tax refund.
-Remember that nextsure is here for you as a digital insurance portal to keep track of your contracts, making it easier to prepare your tax return.
+The question of where insurance policies should be entered in the tax return can be complex.
+Digital tax software or ELSTER, the official portal of the tax authorities, often provide assistance and guide you step by step through the forms.
+Many programmes transfer data from the previous year or offer a plausibility check, which can reduce the error rate by up to 20 per cent.
+Nevertheless, this does not replace your own understanding of the rules.
+In more complex cases, with multiple sources of income or uncertainty regarding the deductibility of certain niche insurance policies, such as cyber insurance with a work-related connection, advice from a tax assistance association or tax adviser can be useful.
+These experts know the current legal situation and can point out individual savings potential that may perhaps have been overlooked.
+An investment in professional help can often pay for itself through a higher tax refund, sometimes in the very first year.
+Bear in mind that nextsure is there for you as a digital insurance portal to help you keep track of your policies, which makes preparing your tax return easier.

 Optimise your individual situation